finos/common-domain-model/documentation/source/documentation.rst

 Similar to the product modelling approach, the CDM lifecycle events are qualified as a function of the combination of their primitive event features and, when specified, the ``intent`` attribute.
 The event qualification uses the ``isEvent`` syntax in Rosetta, which is specified as part of the *Object Qualification* in the *CDM Modelling Artefacts* section of the documentation.

 The CDM makes use of the ISDA taxonomy V2.0 leaf level to qualify the event.
 The synonymity with the ISDA taxonomy V1.0 has been systematically indicated as part of the model upon request from CDM group participants, who pointed out that a number of them use it internally.
 22 lifecycle events have currently been qualified as part of the CDM.

 One distinction with the product approach is that the ``intent`` qualification is also deemed necessary to complement the primitive event information in certain cases.
-To this effect, the Rosetta event qualification syntax allows to specify that the intent must have a specified value *when present*, as illustrated by the below snippet.
+To this effect, the event qualification syntax allows to specify that the intent must have a specified value *when present*, as illustrated by the below snippet.

 .. code-block:: Java